Contents – Rohingya Refugees: Identity, Citizenship, and Human Rights (Issue 51)

 The violence against the Rohingyas was also committed by non-state actors in the Rakhine state of Myanmar.
 The Rohingyas were targeted because of extreme nationalist sentiment, spurred by some Buddhist leaders propagating racism and chauvinism.
 Decades long discriminatory policies and practices continued by successive governments and the army also contributed to the restriction of religious freedoms for religious and ethnic minorities.

-September on Teknaf Road: Understanding Forced Migrations and Perspective of ‘Save Zone’ for Rohingya Refugees
+September on Teknaf Road: Understanding Forced Migrations and Perspective of ‘Safe Zone’ for Rohingya Refugees

 By Sowmit Chandra Chanda